Certain words that are called power words, emotive words, or trigger words all mean the same thing.

 On top of that, conditionals can express vague ideas of a wish or dream, a possible future outcome, or a hypothetical past.

-The best way to use if is only in the zero conditional form, which says that something is always true.
+The best way you can use if is in the zero conditional form.
+It says that something is always true.

 With: If you write better, you get more readers.
 It is always going to happen.

 Using a zero conditional is a great way to tell people what the result will be, and not what it could or would be.

 Weak: What would you do if you wrote a bestselling novel?